vicgoodall/book-awards/README.md

 | 029 | Login without password | If the teacher tries to log in with incorrect details, they will be unsuccessful and an informagtive message is displayed | Pass |
 | 030| Log in as teacher | User is able to log back into their account with email and password | Pass |

-- It was identified that form fields were still missing 'Required' tags, causing tests to fail.
-This has been resolved.

 #### Users are Students